kdechant/eamon/EVENT-HANDERS.md

 core logic.
 With over 250 adventures, it becomes difficult to keep each one up to date with bug fixes and new features of the core engine.

-In the web-based Eamon, all adentures share the core game logic, which provides basic features like moving, getting items, combat, etc. A system of event handlers is used to allow adventure designers the capability to insert their own special effects at important points in the game.
+In the web-based Eamon, all adventures share the core game logic, which provides basic features like moving, getting items, combat, etc. A system of event handlers is used to allow adventure designers to insert their own special effects at important points in the game.

 ## How do I use event handlers?